SignifAi/snap-plugin-collector-nagios/README.md

 ```

 #### Task File
-You need to create or update a task file to use the SignifAi publisher
+You need to create or update a task file to use the Nagios collector
 plugin.
 We have provided an example, __examples/tasks/nagios-status-task.yaml_ shown below.
 In
 our example, we utilize the psutil collector so we have some data to
 work with.
 There is one (1) configuration setting you can use.